pip-services/pip-services-docs/content/en/python/mongodb/persistence/mongodb_persistence.md

 **Important points**

 - This is the most basic persistence component that is only able to store data items of any type.
-Specific CRUD operations over the data items must be implemented in child classes by accessing **self.__collection** or **self.__model** properties.
+Specific CRUD operations over the data items must be implemented in child classes by accessing the **self.__collection** property.

 #### Configuration parameters